 (Sun–Thurs 11 a.m.–10 p.m., Fri–Sat 11 a.m.–midnight)

-Beers: Simcoe Session IPA (4.8% ABV), Barley Wine, Imperial Stout, Chocolate Porter, Imperial Cream.
+Beers: Air Beer (Irish Red), Simcoe Session IPA (4.8% ABV), Barley Wine, Chocolate Porter, Imperial Cream.
+A dollar from every glass of Air Beer Irish Red is going to the local lung association.
 Imperial Cream is high in alcohol content and flavor.
 It is one of my favorite beers and pairs well with chicken and cornbread waffles when you are up for a decadent brunch.

-Cask: Nexus will be featuring their Scottish on cask this week.
+Cask: Nexus will be featuring the Air Beer on cask this week.

 Events: Nexus serves up Happy Hour All Day on Tuesday featuring $3 pints.
 Also on Tuesday, Nexus will be hosting their comedy open mic, Young Dumb and Full of Comedy, starting at 7:30 p.m. in the Sun Room.